stephanIOA/suite/performance/network/initial-request-took-longer-than-1-second-to-load.md

-The initial request took longer than 1 second to load.
 The average user is easily distracted and with slow requests you risk losing site interaction or possible customers.